 - Managers can streamline their reporting by producing one generally accepted standard risk report rather than data for many disparate templates, thereby ensuring that all clients are treated equally.

 - OP framework helps produce various regulatory reporting templates (Form PF, AIFMD Annex 4 etc.).

 - OP covers exposure information on all major asset classes that hedge funds and other (alternative) instrument funds may trade as well as counterparty risk and investor breakdown.

 - IOP covers insurance exposures and risk information applicable to dedicated insurance strategies, as well as multi-strategy managers that have some exposure to insurance.

 - It is structured in 3 Grades such that managers can provide the information at different levels of granularity (depending on their preference/comfort level).

-- A range of third party service providers are capable of producing Open Protocol Reports.
+- A range of third party service providers produce Open Protocol Reports.
 For more information, please click here.